magnumnighthawk/smart-notes/README.md

 - **Rich Text Editing**: Utilize a rich text editor for note content with support for formatting, links, and media.
 - **Category Management**: Organize notes into categories for better management.
 - **Responsive Design**: The application is designed to be responsive and works well on various screen sizes.
+- **Generative AI Category Suggestion**: Automatically suggest categories for notes using advanced AI models to enhance organization and productivity.

 ## Technologies Used